 Far from being oppressed, the slave of Christ is truly free.
 We have been set free from sin by the Son of God who said, “If the Son sets you free, you will be free indeed” (John 8:36).
 Now the Christian can truly say, along with Paul, “Through Christ Jesus the law of the Spirit of life set me free from the law of sin and death” (Romans 8:2).
-We now know the truth and that truth has set us free (Romans 8:32).
+We now know the truth and that truth has set us free (John 8:32).
 Paradoxically, through our bondage to Christ, we have also become sons and heirs of the Most High God (Galatians 4:1–7).
 As heirs, we are partakers of that inheritance—eternal life—which God confers on all His children.
 This is a privilege beyond any earthly treasure we could ever inherit, while those in bondage to sin inherit only spiritual death and an eternity in hell.

 Why, then, do so many Christians live as though they are still in bondage?
 For one thing, we often rebel against our Master, refusing to obey Him and clinging to our old lives.
 We hold on to the sins that once bound us to Satan as our master.
 Because our new nature still lives in the old fleshly nature, we are still drawn to sin.
 Paul tells the Ephesians to “put off” the old self with its deceit and corruption and “put on” the new self with its righteousness.
 Put off lying, and put on truthfulness.
 Put off stealing, and put on usefulness and work.
 Put off bitterness, rage, and anger, and put on kindness, compassion, and forgiveness (Ephesians 4:22–32).
 We have been set free from the bondage of sin, but we often put the chains back on because part of us loves the old life.